United MileagePlus® Club Business Card

 The United MileagePlus® Club Business Card offers the same ongoing rewards for United flights as the less expensive UnitedSM Explorer Business Card, along with lower introductory rewards.
 However, its perks are more comparable to premium travel rewards cards, like the American Express Business Platinum Card®.
 In addition to lounge access, you’ll receive priority airport security screening and two free checked bags.

-We considered the following grading criteria when judging the value of this travel rewards card:
+We considered the following grading criteria when judging this business credit card:

 - Ongoing rewards: The points you’ll earn by using the United MileagePlus® Club Business Card; you’ll earn two miles per dollar spent on tickets purchased directly from United Airlines and 1.5 miles on all other spending